androiddevnotes/awesome-android-learning-resources/README.md

 ### Other

+#### EN

+- [androidsrc.dev](https://androidsrc.dev/) - Developers write better apps when they can read the source.
+Unfortunately, the sources for the Android framework and various Google Android libraries are scattered all over the web.

+    This page helps Android developers find the sources they’re looking for.

 - [The Mobile Security Testing Guide (MSTG)](https://github.com/OWASP/owasp-mstg) - Is a comprehensive manual for mobile app security development, testing and reverse engineering.

-#### EN

 - [Android Table of Elements](https://www.androidelements.com/) - A Learning Roadmap for Android Developers.